OSUDSL/pydre/R2D_pydre_fixes.md

 ## Extra Notes:
 In the UAB Week 1, No Load, Event scenario, the trashtip event does not occur.
 A trashcan shows up on screen, but it does not tip and thus there is no reaction time detected.

+After processing the data files, need to run "join_files.py" on the output file generated to associate the ROIs with the correct event id and type.